rubyreferences/rubychanges/evolution.md

 As Ruby is highly object-oriented language, most of the changes can be associated with some of its core classes.
 Nevertheless, a new method in one of the core classes frequently changes the way code could be written, not just adds some small convenience.

 **🇺🇦 🇺🇦 This work was started in mid-February, before the start of aggressive full-scale war Russia leads against Ukraine.
 I am finishing it after my daily volunteer work (delivering food through my district), why my homecity Kharkiv is still constantly bombed.
-Please care to read two of my appeals to Ruby community before proceeding: [first](https://zverok.space/blog/2022-03-03-WAR.html), [second](https://zverok.space/blog/2022-03-15-STILL-WAR.html). 🇺🇦 🇺🇦**
+Please care to read two of my appeals to Ruby community before proceeding: [first](https://zverok.space/blog/2022-03-03-WAR.html), [second](https://zverok.space/blog/2022-03-15-STILL-WAR.html).<br/><big>[The latest blog post](https://zverok.space/blog/2022-06-11-ruby-evolution.html)</big> dedicated to the reference creation also juxtaposes the evolution of the language with my personal history and history of my country.🇺🇦 🇺🇦**

 ## General changes[](#general-changes)